snghakanksha/snghakanksha/README.md

 ---

-### UPI Pulse — Transaction Behaviour & Fraud Analysis
+### UPI Pulse - Transaction Behaviour & Fraud Analysis
 *250,000 UPI transactions analysed*

-Dug into real UPI transaction data to find patterns that actually mean something to a business — not just pretty charts.
+Dug into real UPI transaction data to find patterns that actually mean something to a business, not just pretty charts.

-- 1 in 20 UPI transactions fails — traced it to specific bank infrastructure
+- 1 in 20 UPI transactions fails, traced it to specific bank infrastructure
 - WiFi networks carry the highest fraud risk at 0.23%
-- UPI usage peaks at 7PM — post-work payment behaviour
+- UPI usage peaks at 7PM, post-work payment behaviour
 - Maharashtra, UP and Karnataka account for 38.92% of all volume

 **Stack:** Python · PostgreSQL · Power BI